 The Future of Medical Billing in 2019: 5 Trends You Should Consider Now

 2018 has been an overwhelming year for healthcare providers.
 We have witnessed patients become one of the biggest payers, giant leaps in automation and artificial intelligence in medical billing, the shift to value-based care, and the rise in outsourced medical billing.
 It’s more important than ever to embrace these changes in a way that benefit your revenue cycle.
+So what is a new trend in medical billing and coding?
 Let’s discuss them all, how to take advantage of healthcare trends, and the future of medical billing strategy in 2019.

 The Patient Payment Experience